All Episodes

 That's the fight John McCain wants.

-It's true there are some people in the Republican establishment who are against McCain and Tom Delay and Rush Limbaugh are the two primary ones.
+It's true there are some people in the Republican establishment who are against McCain, and Tom DeLay and Rush Limbaugh are the two primary ones.

 But I think you're seeing a couple things.

-And second, I think that one of the most fascinating things that's happened this year is that the Republican voters are not following the Republican establishment.
+And second, I think one of the most fascinating things that's happened this year is that the Republican voters are not following the Republican establishment.

 I think one of the lessons of this year, both with Huckabee doing well and McCain doing well, is the Republican voters are a lot more diverse, a lot more interested in changing the party than maybe some of the Republicans in Washington are.